Nowadays, a massive amount of great free drawing software is available for beginner artists.

 Are you doing illustration work, or want to simulate watercolors, pastels, oils, pencils, and other traditional mediums?

-So two important things here that I’d like to mention: there are a lot of free drawing software for you to use.
+So two important things here that I’d like to mention: there is a lot of free drawing software for you to use.
 You can even find some Adobe ones that are free to use.

-Don’t worry if the first thing you try won’t suit you, there are other possibilities and I’m sure you’ll find something for you here!
+Don’t worry if the first thing you try won’t suit you, there are other possibilities, and I’m sure you’ll find something for you here!

 Now that you have your Drawing Tablet ready, you just need the right software to use!

 - 1 Free Drawing Software for Painting